-By U.S. Mail: The return envelop containing your marked ballot must either be received by the board of elections prior to 7:30 p.m., on election day, or postmarked no later than the day before the election and received by the board of elections no later than 10 days after that election.
+By U.S. Mail: The return envelope containing your marked ballot must either be received by the board of elections prior to close of the polls on election day or postmarked no later than the day before the election and received by the board of elections no later than 10 days after that election.

-In person, either by your or an eligible family member: Your marked ballot, which must be seated in the completed and signed identification envelop provided with the ballot, must be delivered to the board of elections office no later than 7:30 p.m., on Election Day.
+In person: Your marked ballot must be delivered to the board of elections office no later than the close of the polls on Election Day.

 Other absentee ballot submission information: No voted ballot may be returned to a board of elections by fax or email.
 If a voted ballot is returned by fax or email, it will not be accepted, processed, or counted.